personal projects

 Robotic bronchoscopy and related lung navigation workflows rely on CT-derived anatomical understanding.
 Before navigation, a CT scan is commonly used for planning, segmentation, registration, and 3D visualization.
-A practical navigation-prep pipeline should therefore handle medical image spatial metadata, support 3D segmentation, produce geometric surfaces, and report quantitative validation metrics.
+A practical navigation-prep pipeline therefore has to manage spatial metadata correctly, segment anatomy in 3D, export geometric surfaces, and report quantitative validation metrics.

 - SimpleITK for medical image IO and spatial preprocessing